-The TARDIS takes the Doctor, an injured Steven and Katarina land on the planet Kembel.
+The Doctor, Katarina and an injured Steven land on the planet Kembel.
 The Doctor ventures out to explore the planet in the hopes of finding help for Steven.
 Meanwhile the rescue mission that is sent to find Marc Cory is wiped out by Daleks and Vaarga plants except for the team leader Bret Vyon.

 Bret soon finds the Doctor and tries to force him to take him back to his ship, hoping to use it to escape back to earth, the Doctor however knocks Bret out and ties him up in the TARDIS.
 The Doctor then ventures out into the jungle again and soon discovers that the Daleks are on Kembel.